webofdata/specification-archived/specification.md

 The <b>id</b> property of the entity is serialised with the key <b>@id</b>.

-While full URIs can be used in WoD Json documents as keys, values and id property values, it is optimal for machines and easier for humans if full URIs are replaced with CURIEs.
+While full URIs can be used in WoD JSON documents as keys, values and id property values, it is optimal for machines and easier for humans if full URIs are replaced with CURIEs.
 Context definitions are used to define default namespaces and CURIE expansions.

 The following rules define how JSON data must be written in order to be considered valid WoD JSON.